rapidsai/cudf/README.md

 cd ../..
 python setup.py install
 ```

-### Build in Docker Container
+## Automated Build in Docker Container

-A Dockerfile is provided with a preconfigured conda environment for building and
-installing the cuDF master branch.
+A Dockerfile is provided with a preconfigured conda environment for building and installing the cuDF master branch.

 **Notes**:
 * We test with and recommended installing [nvidia-docker2](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0))